nosumm/home-health/README.md

 Packets do not reset when you logout.

+### How to reset the migrations folder: ###
-solution to database connection error randomly encountered:
+This was the solution to a database connection error I randomly starting getting when I tried to run the db migrate, upgrade and downgrade commands.

     - delete migrations folder
     - flask db init - creates new migrations folder